zhliUU/Genome-Analysis/README.md

-# Paper 5: Durian genome analyses
+# Paper 5: Durian(Durio zibethinus) genome analyses

 ## 1. Aim of the project.